Pamela Miles

 People often walk around with their happiness and the solutions to their problems packed away inside.
-When we don’t recognize — and heed — our spiritual longing, it creates problems that permeate our lives.
+When we don’t recognize — and heed — our spiritual longing, it creates problems that permeate every corner of our lives.

 • Is life good overall but you sense something is missing?